code-bugg/housing-price-project/README.md

    ```

 ## Usage Guide
-- The main functionality of the project is located in the `housing_price_prediction.ipynb` notebook.
 - You can explore different sections like data cleaning, feature engineering, training the model, and making predictions.
 - To run a cell, click on it and press `Shift + Enter`.